The British Open is like Mad Men set on

 The two most intriguing prospects of the week are Rory McIlroy and Tiger Woods.
 Rory is arguably the second most effective British Open specialist of the last ten years and, the last time he played St. Andrews, he finished tied for 3rd.* Meanwhile Tiger won two of his three Claret Jugs here by a combined 13 strokes.
 Despite the fact that I think Rory may contend and Tiger will make the cut, I'm not picking either one as they both feel a bit overvalued.
 (Note that I like to point-out when I write things that will probably come back to bite me in the ass and this is definitely one of them).

-to see Xander holding a
+No one would be surprised to see Xander holding a bigger jug on Sunday. |

 Xander Schauffele, however, feels undervalued considering he's won his last two tournaments and finished top ten in 9 of the 21 majors he's played including a runner-up at the 2018 Open.
 I used to shy away from players on hot streaks because I don't understand how probabilities work (despite that ill-fated semester as a math major) but Scottie Scheffler cured me of that.
 Then I showed him by picking him to win the PGA Championship thereby causing him to miss the cut.
 Eat it Scottie!